wefindx/metadir/README.md

 # Introduction

-To autogenerate SCANME.md, you can globally `pip install scanme`, and type `scanme init`.
+To autogenerate SCANME.md, you can globally `pip install metadir`, and type `metadir .`.

 # Usage
-Running command `scanme init > SCANME.md` to generate `SCANME.md` content.
+Running command `metadir .` to generate `SCANME.md` content.

 ```yaml
 - '*': ''